Skip to content

 Middle Kingdom of Ancient Egypt

-The 12th Dynasty lasted for 189 years, from 1991 to 1802 BC, and comprised eight pharaohs, basically seven kings and a queen.
+The 12th Dynasty lasted 189 years, from 1991 to 1802 BC, and comprised eight pharaohs, seven kings and a queen.
 They were all related, pretty much members of the same family, which helped solidify and stabilise their reign.
-Each king followed in the footsteps of his predecessor and continued to build on his achievements.
+Each king followed his predecessor’s footsteps and continued to build on his achievements.

-This dynasty was the climax of the Middle Kingdom, where Egypt witnessed substantial progress and development in its political affairs, military activity, border expansion and trade.
-Rulers of this dynasty sent expeditions north to the Levant and south to Nubia and re-established diplomatic relations with different rulers, most notably those of the Aegean Sea.
+This Dynasty was the climax of the Middle Kingdom, during which Egypt witnessed substantial progress and development in its political affairs, military activity, border expansion, and trade.
+Rulers of this Dynasty sent expeditions north to the Levant and south to Nubia and re-established diplomatic relations with different rulers, most notably those of the Aegean Sea.

-One of the first things that Amenemhat I did was to build a new capital city, Itjtawy—the location of this city is still unknown—and move the government to it.
-Then he focused on strengthening the army, sending military expeditions and building fortifications that made Egypt pretty immune to foreign invasion.
+One of Amenemhat I’s first actions was to build a new capital city, Itjtawy—the location of this city is still unknown—and move the government to it.
+Then, he focused on strengthening the army, sending military expeditions, and building fortifications that made Egypt immune to foreign invasion.

 Amenemhat I also had a building activity.
 One of his most common monuments was a pyramid 59 metres high with a base of 84 metres and a slope of 54°.
 It was made of blocks of limestone and mud bricks.

-Amenemhat I ruled for 29 years, died in 1971 BC and was succeeded by his son, Senusret I, who turned out to be one of the most powerful and highly considerable kings of the 12th Dynasty.
-He ruled from 1971 to 1926 BC, a period during which he made significant achievements and continued his father’s military activity to expand Egypt’s borders.
+Amenemhat I ruled for 29 years, died in 1971 BC and was succeeded by his son, Senusret I, who became one of the most potent and highly considerable kings of the 12th Dynasty.
+He ruled from 1971 to 1926 BC, during which he made significant achievements and continued his father’s military activity to expand Egypt’s borders.
 In addition, he sent expeditions to the Western Desert.

-The development of this temple continued for over a millennium, and it eventually turned into a vast complex of so many temples, walls, chapels, pylons and obelisks that belonged to tens of kings of the Middle and New Kingdoms.
-The Karnak Temple Complex has been a UNESCO World Heritage Site since 1970 and a phenomenal must-visit tourist attraction in Luxor.
+The development of this temple continued for over a millennium, and it eventually turned into a vast complex of temples, walls, chapels, pylons, and obelisks that belonged to tens of kings of the Middle and New Kingdoms.
+The Karnak Temple Complex has been a UNESCO World Heritage Site since 1970 and a must-visit Luxor tourist attraction.

 the middle kingdom